mysociety/alaveteli/docs/running/categories_and_tags.md

 appear in that category.

-Make sure you choose good category headings and names, because they help your find the specific authorities they are looking for.
+Make sure you choose good category headings and names, because they help your users find the specific authorities they are looking for.

 <div class="attention-box info">
   Try to use simple but descriptive words for tags.
 Tags cannot contain spaces